xkill-9/weather-app/README.md

-# React + Webpack + Babel
+# Weather App

-Simple boilerplate for a React development environment using Webpack and Babel, it also uses ESLint and the [AirBnB linting rules](https://github.com/airbnb/javascript/tree/master/react).
+Small application for understanding the concepts behind React and Redux.

 ## Install
 Install all the dependencies by running: